ADHD and Trauma: Untangling Causes, Symptoms & Treatments

 Is It ADHD or Trauma?
 It’s Complicated

 ADHD and trauma present similarly; accurately assessing and treating them requires skill and experience.
 For example, poor working memory is associated with ADHD, but also may be the hallmark of a mind avoiding thoughts of a traumatic experience.
-Practitioners must determine understand ADHD and trauma to treat a patient effectively.
+Practitioners must understand ADHD and trauma to treat a patient effectively.

 Typically present in early childhood, ADHD is a brain-based disorder often diagnosed after a child struggles in school, or even later in life.
 Trauma is the result of exposure to stressful events or experiences that can occur at anytime during a person’s life.
 Childhood trauma that occurs when the brain is developing may lead to cognitive and emotional changes that resemble ADHD.